smythp/sigstore-docs-replatform/content/en/docs/help/faq.md

 ---
-title: "Frequently asked questions"
+category: Help
-category: "Help"
+menuTitle: FAQs
-menuTitle: "FAQs"
+title: Frequently asked questions
-position: 900
+weight: 900
 ---

 This FAQ is intended to go as in depth as possible for anyone using sigstore.